enst80/mediawiki-extensions-Auth_remoteuser/README.md

         $wgAuthRemoteuserRemoveAuthPagesAndLinks = false;

-  Note: If your `RemoveAuthPagesAndLinks` configuration value is set to false, then, independent of your setting of `AllowUserSwitch`, the logout button in the users personal urls bar will be removed.
-Because a logout is the same as using an anonymous user, which is a case we want to avert when using this extension.
-If `AllowUserSwitch` is set to true he can still logging in by calling the special page `Special:UserLogin` directly (or from the link on `Special:SpecialPages`).

-* When you have further user information available in your environment, which can be tied to a created user, for example email adress or real name, then use the following configuration variable.
-It expects an array of key value pairs of which 'realname' and 'email' corresponds to the new users real name and email address, while you can specify further key value pairs to get them mapped to the users preferences:
+* When you have further user information available in your environment, which can be tied to a created user, for example email address or real name, then use the following configuration variable.
+It expects an array of key value pairs of which 'realname' and 'email' corresponds to the new users real name and email address, while you can specify further key value pairs to get them mapped to according users preferences:

         $wgAuthRemoteuserUserProps = array(); // default